cubenoy22/JvmSmfPlayer/README.md

 1. Select MIDI Output device if needed. (you can't change it during playing)
 1. Click Play button.
 1. Slider shows current position of the player.

+## How to Build

+Just use `packageUberJarForCurrentOS` for Multiplatform targets.